stefanofoti/musa/docs/Architecture.md

 ##### About the main board's messages
 Notice that we decided to use a main board as a gateway because, besides the fact that in this way we can send better pre-processed data by doing some edge computing, we can have a significant saving in terms of the number of messages sent.
 Think about the fact that the free plan of our cloud service, Microsoft Azure, provides 8000 messages-per-day; with a main board that sends a single message that groups all the messages received from every single board, considering 1 message every 5 seconds, MuSa can work about 11 hours.
 If every board sends each message by itself, the free plan will expire in a few minutes.<br/>

+##### About the choice of having a second Raspberry Pi
 For reliability reasons (more details in the [Evaluation document](/Evaluation.md)), we decided to keep also another Raspberry board in hot standby: when the gateway forwards the report to the cloud, also this backup board receives it.
-If it doesn't receive any report for some time, it will assume that the main gateway has suffered a failure, and will take its place to avoid the stop of the service.<br/>
+If it doesn't receive any report for some time, it will assume that the main gateway has suffered a failure, and it will take its place to avoid the stop of the service.<br/>

 ### Backend and smartphone front-end